gary-jipp/short.ly/src/frontend/README.md

 # ShortLY  React Front End

 This application requires the API application to be running.
-See the `README.md` in backend for running  API
+See the `README.md` in backend for running the API locally or in a container

 ## Development build & run
 ```